Can I Get a Texas Real Estate License with a Criminal Record?

 How do I apply for a Texas real estate license with a criminal record?

-If you have something on your record that could affect your eligibility, you need to submit the Moral Character Determination Form (Form MCD-1), Background History Form (Form BH-2), a $50 check or money order, and all supporting documents to TREC before applying for a real estate license.
+If you have something on your record that could affect your eligibility, you need to submit the Fitness Determination Form (Form F-2).
+You also need to do a background check for a real estate license in Texas by filling out the Background History Form (Form BH-3).
+It is also required to submit a $50 check or money order, and all supporting documents to TREC before applying for a real estate license.
 These materials will be reviewed first to see if you meet TREC’s licensing requirements.
 Don’t do anything else yet.

 TREC will take a minimum of 30 days to process this paperwork and reach a determination.
 Make sure you are absolutely honest about your history and include all required documentation to expedite the process.